AndrewPoppe/REDCap-PRO/README.md

 them into this study project.
 This tab is available to Normal Users and above.

 ### Register
-This tab allows a user to register a participant with REDCapPRO.
+This tab allows a user to register a participant with **REDCapPRO**.
 It is available to Normal Users and above.

 ### Study Staff